darmou/ticketmule_react/README.md

 ## Note

-This is a complete redesign of the origoal Ticketmule by Lee Smith (rails 2.3, <https://github.com/leesmith/ticket_mule>).
+This is a complete redesign of the origonal Ticketmule by Lee Smith (rails 2.3, <https://github.com/leesmith/ticket_mule>).

 System is now feature complete, some tests still to be written.